-- Abide by all regulatory reporting requirements.
-Report the following within 10 days of the change to OIE@esf.edu: legal name, residential or mailing address, email address, employer name, employer address.
-PLease report by filling out the OPT/STEM OPT Reporting Form.
+Once received, submit a copy of your new EAD card to OIE@esf.edu.
+You must also continue to abide by all regulatory reporting requirements including reporting the following within 10 days of the change to OIE@esf.edu: legal name, residential or mailing address, email address, employer name, employer address.

 - date you began your current employment